status-im/nimbus-eth2/docs/the_nimbus_book/src/optimistic-sync.md

 !!! info "Running without execution client"
     Nimbus continues to sync optimistically when the execution client is not available thanks to its built-in execution payload verifier.

-    This feature is available from `v23.1.0` onwards.
+    This feature is available from Nimbus `v23.1.0` onwards.
     A preview of the feature could be enabled with `--optimistic` in earlier versions - this flag is no longer needed.

 ## Identifying optimistic sync